garrettgman/garrettgman.github.io/science.md

         b.
 It will also play an influential role in data science
     4. The method is logically foolproof, but poses some problems
         a. it cannot prove that a hypothesis is correct
-            i. scientists respond by treating everything with skepticism ii. it does not explain how to come up with ideas in the first place
+            * scientists respond by treating everything with skepticism
+            * it does not explain how to come up with ideas in the first place

 ***

 3. Discovery
     1. Data provides a way to discover new laws
         a.
 Data defined - A collection of values each associated with a variable and an observation
-            i.
-Note: this definition does not cover "unstructured 'data'", which we will not consider in this book
+            * Note: this definition does not cover "unstructured 'data'", which we will not consider in this book
     2. Laws appear as patterns in data
         a. the human mind is not well suited to spot patterns in raw data, so scientists rely on several tools
     3. To discover a law: